simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 - `result`: NumberValueInterface
   - True division result value.
-- `other`: int or float or NumberValueInterface
+- `other`: NumberValueInterface or int or float
   - Other value for true division.

 ### `_append_value_setter_expression` method docstring

-Append value's setter expresion.<hr>
+Append value's setter-expresion.<hr>

 **[Parameters]**

-- `value`: int or float or NumberValueInterface
+- `value`: NumberValueInterface or int or float
   - Any number value to set.

 ### `_convert_other_val_to_int_or_number` method docstring

-If comparison other value is int or float, then convert it to Int or Number.<hr>
+Convert a specified other value if comparison its type is an int or float, then convert it to Int or Number.<hr>

 **[Parameters]**